-Cost of collaborations and royalties increased during the three months ended March 31, 2023, as compared to the same period in 2022, primarily due to timing and demand of GalNAc material supply to our collaboration partners to support certain product manufacturing and ongoing clinical trials.
+Cost of collaborations and royalties increased during the three and six months ended June 30, 2023, as compared to the same periods in 2022, primarily due to increased collaboration revenue and timing and demand of GalNAc material supply to our collaboration partners to support certain product manufacturing and ongoing clinical trials.

-We anticipate variability in the cost of collaborations and royalties during 2023, as compared to 2022, due to the timing and demand of GalNAc material to be supplied to our collaboration partners.
+We anticipate an increase in the cost of collaborations and royalties during 2023, as compared to 2022, due to the timing and demand of GalNAc material to be supplied to our collaboration partners.